A report on OxViews 9th IP and Competition Forum and the Osnabrücker Patenttage 2024

 Two Dances and an Apology

-I just realized that I cannot continue at this level of detail for the other panels; it would be too much for a blog.
+I just realize that I cannot continue at this level of detail for the other panels; it would be too much for a blog.
 Let me therefore finish with a few notes on the panel about IP Business and Sustainability and an apology to all the other excellent contributors on other subjects, particularly SEP disputes and the Proposed EC Regulation on SEPs, as well as the patent dance according to the CJEU’s decision Huawei v.
 ZTE.
 Apropos dancing, the very interesting day was crowned by a ballet: Two brilliant artists from the ballet of the Volksoper Wien performed the waltz “An der schönen blauen Donau” by Johann Strauß.

 Sustainability